ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 (IRRI)](https://irri.org/mapping) in 2011.
 We commonly used the agroclimatology data from POWER to map and model rice projects.
-In most of the work I did, I used it with the [EPIRICE model](https://doi.org/10.1016/j.cropro.2011.11.009) (Savary et al.
-2012), but it was also used for other crop modelling.
-Since then I’ve used the POWER data in projects with EPRICE myself (Duku, Sparks, and Zwart 2016) and have worked with other researchers who use it for crop simulation modelling exercises (van Wart, Grassini, and Cassman 2013;
+In most of the work I did, I used it with the [EPIRICE model](https://doi.org/10.1016/j.cropro.2011.11.009)[^2], but it was also used for other crop modelling.
+Since then I’ve used the POWER data in projects with EPRICE myself[^3] and have worked with other researchers who use it for crop simulation modelling exercises[^4], [^5].
-van Wart et al. 2015).
 The data were a great resource for agricultural modelling, even if it was a bit coarse at 1˚ x 1˚, the full data set had global coverage, offering data where we often needed it in areas that lacked good weather station coverage.

-Because I used the data and because I knew plenty of others used the data, in 2017 I started writing nasapower to interface with the POWER data and run queries to get data from the server (Sparks 2018), but only for agricultural weather data (AG community) as this was my main (really only) interest.
+Because I used the data and because I knew plenty of others used the data, in 2017 I started writing nasapower to interface with the POWER data and run queries to get data from the server[^6], [^7], but only for agricultural weather data (AG community) as this was my main (really only) interest.
 This greatly simplified the way the data could be retrieved since it meant that there was no need to use the web interface that the POWER team provided and also made